core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

   * 'tpi_token' is a CBOR byte string, whose value is the Token value of the phantom observation request generated by the server (see {{ssec-server-side-request}}).
 Note that the same Token value is used for the multicast notifications bound to that phantom observation request (see {{ssec-server-side-notifications}}).

-The CDDL notation in {{tp-info-udp}} describes the format of the 'tp_info' CBOR array when CoAP is transported over UDP.
+The CDDL notation in {{tp-info-udp}} describes the format of the 'tp_info' CBOR array when CoAP is transported over UDP, according to this document.
 The definition of 'scheme-id' and 'authority' is the same as in {{tp-info-general}}.

 ~~~~~~~~~~~ cddl
 tp_info_coap_udp = [